What can you see in 14 days in Australia? We’ve put together a 2 week Australia itinerary for you so you don’t have to wonder anymore.

-Any good Australia itinerary should include Sydney, Australia’s biggest city, located in the New South Wales province.
+Any good Australia travel itinerary for 2 weeks should include Sydney, Australia’s biggest city, located in the New South Wales province.
 It’s a vibrant city full of amazing experiences and great places to eat.
 One must-see landmark is the Sydney Opera House and the nearby Harbour Bridge.
 Seeing this world-heritage site in person, especially at night, is breathtaking and shouldn’t be missed.

 If seeing an opera isn’t your thing, you can always book a tour or enjoy a meal at one of the fabulous restaurants on-site.
 And, there are a number of harbor cruises you can take if you just want to enjoy a view of the Sydney Opera House from the outside.

-Another thing to add to the Sydney leg of your 2 week Australia itinerary is to enjoy a stunning panoramic view from the top of Sydney Tower.
+Another activity to add to the Sydney leg of your 2 week trip to Australia is to enjoy a stunning panoramic view from the top of Sydney Tower.
 Open 365 days a year, it offers a panoramic view of Sydney that is especially stunning right around sunset.

 Spend a day at Darling Harbor, a pedestrian district filled with shops, restaurants, activities for all ages, the LG IMAX Theater Sydney, and the Australian National Maritime Museum.
 Be sure to check out the district’s various street performances, and if you can time it right, the free fireworks show on Fridays at 9 PM.
 It’s a great way to experience all that Sydney has to offer in one location.